vkakerbeck/tbp.monty/docs/future-work/cmp-hierarchy-improvements/add-top-down-connections.md

 ---
 title: Add Top-Down Connections
-description: Add top-down connectivity option between LMs that can inform the receiving LM of the sensed object ID and location.
+description: Add top-down connectivity option between LMs that can inform the receiving LM of the object ID and location it should likely be sensing.
 rfc: required
 estimated-scope: large
 improved-metric: numsteps, compositional